AgustinLaure/Bat-adventure/README.md

 --Bat Adventure
 #
 #
-Its a casual 2D game inspired by the classic flappy bird made in C++ using Raylib library.
-You play as a bat whose objective is to escape from an endless magic cave wheres its been trapped.
+Bat Adventure is a casual 2D game inspired by the classic flappy bird, made in C++ using the Raylib library.
+You play as a bat trying to to escape from an endless magic cave wheres it has been trapped.
 #
-Its gameplay is one of an endless runner where the objective is to dodge as many obstacles as you can by flapping.
-You can play by yourself or with a friend in a multiplayer local mode.
+The gameplay is similiar to an endless runner, where the objective is to dodge as many obstacles as you can by flapping your wings.
+You can play solo or with a friend in a local multiplayer  mode.
 #
 #
 --Controls
 #
-W: To Flap as Player 1
+W: To Flap (Player 19
 #
-Up arrow: Flap as Player 2
+Up arrow: Flap (Player 2)
 #
 Left click: Select
 #